type 1 cyclist wrote:

 In short, all I really have to show for the experience are some bad memories, a nasty scar, a ~5% strength/power deficit on one side, and stories to tell.
 Here's hoping your long-term outcomes are comparable.

-Co-developer, WKO4 software, and originator of the following concepts: Coggan classic training levels, normalized power (NP), intensity factor (IF), training stress score (TSS), power profiling, quadrant analysis, the Performance Manager Chart (PMC) and associated metrics (i.e., chronic training load (CTL), acute training load (ATL), and training stress balance (TSB)), the WKO4 power-duration model, auto-phenotyping, elevation-corrected power, new individualized training levels ("iLevels"), gross power released (GPR), gross power absorbed (GPA), kurtotic index (KI), asymmetry index (AI), and maximum effective pedal force (MEPF) metrics to describe pedaling, and running effectiveness for runners.
+Co-developer, WKO4 software, and originator of the following concepts: Coggan classic training levels, normalized power (NP), intensity factor (IF), training stress score (TSS), power profiling, quadrant analysis, the Performance Manager Chart (PMC) and associated metrics (i.e., chronic training load (CTL), acute training load (ATL), and training stress balance (TSB)), the WKO4 power-duration model, auto-phenotyping, 'WAC' score, elevation-corrected power, new individualized training levels ("iLevels"), gross power released (GPR), gross power absorbed (GPA), kurtotic index (KI), asymmetry index (AI), and maximum effective pedal force (MEPF) metrics to describe pedaling, and running effectiveness for runners.
 Consultant for Stryd, Inc. Previous consultant for Peaks Coaching Group, English Institute of Sport, adidas interactive, and Velocious Software. #someleadothersfollow.